xebialabs/xl-release-kubernetes-helm-chart/documentation/docs/air-gapped-installation.md

 ### Use `xl kube install` to install using custom docker image registry option

-When using custom docker registry, the repository name will be of the format `myrepo_host/myrepo` and operator image will be in the format `myrepo_host/myrepo/deploy-operator:image_tag`
+When using custom docker registry, the operator image will be in the format `myrepo_host/myrepo/release-operator:image_tag`

 Here is example of the installation on minikube with a local docker registry running at `localhost:5000`

-In the below example the repository name looks like `localhost:5000/myrepo`, so operator image would be like `localhost:5000/myrepo/deploy-operator:22.3.1`.
+In the below example the registry name is `localhost:5000`, the repository name is `myrepo`, so operator image would be like `localhost:5000/myrepo/release-operator:23.1.x`.
 Remember to override default answer and specify in this format.
+And also use the actual image tag version in place of `23.1.x`

 ```
 ❯ xl kube install -l ./xl-op-blueprints